Alpine Climbing gear

 FABRIC EXAMPLES: Schoeller Dynamic, Pertex Equilibrium, Pertex, Stretchlite, Brushed Polyester.

-This comprises of your main defence against bad weather and unlike UK conditions this is really only used as an emergency outfit, with your action layer doing the majority of the work needed to stay comfortable.
+This comprises your main defence against bad weather and unlike UK conditions this is really only used as an emergency outfit, with your action layer doing the majority of the work needed to stay comfortable.
 Unless you’re spending months in the Alps go for the lightest most compact shell you can afford.
 Modern fabrics like Gore Paclite and lightweight PU fabrics have halved the weight of Alpine shells over the last five years, giving you breathable shells that can be literally folded up and put in a pocket, yet provide full protection.

 Above: Berghaus Paclite Smock (left) and the Rab Photon (right), a perfect booster layer